exercism/c/concepts/linkage/about.md

 ## External linkage

-Values with file scope have external linkage by default.
+Identifiers with file scope have external linkage by default.
-A value with external linkage can be used from any file in the program.
+An identifier with external linkage can be called from any file in the program.

 ## Internal linkage